affinda/affinda-python/docs/sync_operations.md

 **Returns**:

-`~affinda.models.ResumeData or None or ~affinda.models.RequestError`: ResumeData or None or RequestError, or the result of cls(response)
+`~affinda.models.ResumeData or None`: ResumeData or None, or the result of cls(response)

 <a id="operations._affinda_api_operations.AffindaAPIOperationsMixin.delete_resume"></a>